grafana/writers-toolkit/docs/sources/structure/_index.md

 **Top-level:** A table of contents top-level represents groups of features and functions of a product.
 The first step in contributing to the docs is to identify which top-level entity you will be contributing to.

+{{% admonition type="note" %}}
-> **Note:** You should not add a top-level entity to the table of contents.
+You should not add a top-level entity to the table of contents.
 Reach out to the technical documentation team if it is not clear where your documentation belongs.
+{{% /admonition %}}

 **Parent:** Each top-level entity has one or more parents, which are groups of related feature content.
 Parent topics assist users in navigating to child topics.